DavidRConnell/latex_documentation/README.md

 extension.

 Similarly, there are `inputsubsection` and `inputappendix` macros.
-Subsection should be kept in the sections directory and appendices a appendices directory.
+Subsection should be kept in the sections directory and appendices in an appendices directory.
-Include the appendix switch before inputing any appendices.
+The appendix switch is needed before inputing any appendices to tell LaTeX to start numbering the sections as appendices.
 In the main file add:

 	...